-Tracy Sweet is an Associate Professor in the Measurement, Statistics and Evaluation program in the Department of Human Development and Quantitative Methodology.
+Tracy Sweet is an Associate Professor in the Quantitative Methodology: Measurement & Statistics (QMMS) program in the Department of Human Development and Quantitative Methodology.
 She completed her Ph.D. in Statistics at Carnegie Mellon University and a M.A. in Mathematics at Morgan State University.
 Her research focuses on methods for social network analysis with particular focus on multilevel social network models.
 Recent projects include network interference, measurement error, and missing data.
 She serves as the Associate Director of Research for UMCP for the Maryland Longitudinal Data System Center and is currently overseeing projects applying data science and statistical methods to large-scale educational data.
 Finally, Dr. Sweet is committed to improving diversity in the fields of statistics and quantitative methodology.
 She serves on the DEI committee for her department and the College's Council on Racial Equity and Justice, and she is interested in exploring how race and ethnicity is analyzed in quantitative methods.

 University of Maryland College of Education Pre-tenure Scholarship Award 2016